-• the holders of the interest are not entitled to receive the underlying assets of the covered fund after all other interests have been redeemed and/or paid in full (other than in the case of a creditor's right to exercise remedies upon the occurrence of an event of default or an acceleration event).
+- the holders' entitlement to payments on the interest is absolute and may not be reduced because of the losses arising from the covered fund, such as allocation of losses, write-downs or charge-offs of the outstanding principal balance, or reductions in the principal and interest payable; and - the holders of the interest are not entitled to receive the underlying assets of the covered fund after all other interests have been redeemed and/or paid in full (other than in the case of a creditor's right to exercise remedies upon the occurrence of an event of default or an acceleration event).

-The proposal would also clarify that a debt interest allowing its holder to remove an investment manager for cause upon the occurrence of an event of default, or to nominate or vote on a nominated replacement manager upon an investment manager's resignation or removal, would not be considered an ownership interest for this reason alone.
+The final rule also clarifies that a debt interest allowing its holder to remove an investment manager for "cause" (including the bankruptcy or insolvency of the investment manager, the breach of a material contractual provision by the investment manager, fraud or criminal activity by the investment manager or certain related parties, a change in control of the investment manager, or the loss of certain of the investment manager's key persons), or to participate in the selection of a replacement manager upon an investment manager's resignation or removal, will not be considered an ownership interest for this reason alone.

 In addition, the 2013 Rule currently requires that a banking entity must include any amounts paid by the banking entity's employees or directors to obtain a restricted profit interest in a sponsored covered fund for purposes of calculating the banking entity's compliance with the aggregate fund limit on ownership interests in covered funds organized or offered by the banking entity.
-The proposal would limit the attribution of an employee or director's restricted profit interest in a covered fund organized or offered by the banking entity to only those circumstances when the banking entity has directly or indirectly financed the acquisition of the restricted profit interest.
+The final rule limits the attribution of an employee or director's restricted profit interest in a covered fund organized or offered by the banking entity to only those circumstances when the banking entity has directly or indirectly financed the acquisition of the restricted profit interest.